-Unlike other cities of Rajasthan, one may not find too many tourists here and that works perfectly for someone like me who abhors crowded monuments and places of interests.
+However, unlike other cities of Rajasthan like Jaipur and Jodhpur, one may not find too many tourists here, and that works perfectly for someone like me who abhors crowded monuments and places of interest.

 If I have to recommend one place in Alwar for heritage and architecture lovers then it ought to be the Moosi Maharani Ki Chhatri.

 In some places, the interiors of the chhatris are painted in the same manner as the Havelis (Mansions) of the region.
-Usually, they do not contain the remains as cremation is a common norm and the ashes are in turn immersed and strew in holy rivers.
+Usually, they do not contain the remains of the individual, as cremation is a common norm and the ashes of the person are in turn immersed and strew across holy rivers.

 ‘The Moosi Maharani Ki Chhatri was built by Maharaja Vinay Singh (1815-1857) of Alwar, in memory of his predecessor Maharaja Bakhtawar Singh and the latter’s wife Maharani Moosi, who had committed sati (self-immolation)’- so say, the guidebooks.